yogagii/YogaBlog/content/admin.md

 ## dashboard

 By default, the homepage of an admin app is the list of the first child 'Resource'.
 But you can also specify a custom component instead.
-To fit in the general design, use Material UI’s 'Card' component, and react-admin’s 'Title' component to set the title in the AppBar:
+To fit in the general design, use Material UI's 'Card' component, and react-admin's 'Title' component to set the title in the AppBar:

 dashboard={Dashboard}